eldivategar/Inventory-Management-API/README.md

 # Inventory Management API

 ## Project Overview
 This is a simple RESTful API for managing inventory in a retail store.
 The API allows users to perform CRUD operations on products and categories.
-The project is built using pure Python with SQLite as the database and Docker for Containerization.
+The project is built using pure Python with SQLite as the database.

 ## Setup Instructions